insanitywholesale/inherently.xyz/content/tutorials/kubernetes.md

 ## Baseline
 While kubernetes distributions exist, for the purposes of explanation and demonstration, upstream kubernetes will be used.

 ## Architecture
+Each computer that is part of a cluster is called a node.
-A host participating in a kubernetes cluster can be a control plane node, a worker node or both.
+A node can be part of the control plane node, be a worker node or both.
-It is usually advised to keep concerns separated so cluster workloads don't affect cluster stability.
+It is considered good practice to keep concerns separated so cluster workloads don't affect cluster stability.
+To fulfill either role, a node will run several programs that interact with eachother.

 ### Control Plane
+The control plane consists of components that make decisions about the whole cluster and act on events.
+These components can technically run anywhere but they're usually aggregated on each control plane node.

 #### kube-apiserver
 #### kube-scheduler